ClickHouse/ClickHouse/docs/en/operations/settings/settings-formats.md

 ## display_secrets_in_show_and_select_query {#display_secrets_in_show_and_select_query}

-Enables or disables showing secrets in `SHOW` and `SELECT` queries.
+Enables or disables showing secrets in `SHOW` and `SELECT` queries for tables, databases, table functions, and dictionaries.
 User wishing to see secrets must also have [`displaySecretsInShowSelect`](../../sql-reference/statements/grant#grant-display-secrets) privilege.